 A neuroma, or pinched nerve, is a painful condition that can make it feel like you’re walking around with a pebble in your shoe.
-The caring podiatrists at the offices of Robert J. Landy, D.P.M. offer conservative and surgical treatments for neuromas at their locations in West Islip and Hicksville, New York.
+The caring podiatrists at the offices of Robert J. Landy, D.P.M. offers conservative and surgical treatments for neuromas at their locations in West Islip and Hicksville, New York.
 If you suffer from stabbing pain or tingling in your foot, call or book an appointment online.

 A neuroma is a noncancerous growth of nerve tissue that most often occurs between the third and fourth toes of your foot.
 This enlarged nerve tissue is called a Morton’s neuroma, named after Thomas George Morton, an American surgeon.